Did You Mean...? Confidence-based Trade-offs in Semantic Parsing: Related Work

 \section{Related Work}

 Our experiments in \cref{sec:hitl} involve a predictive model for human-in-the-loop coding: similar models have been integrated into IDEs, e.g. \citet{chen.m.2021}.
 DidYouMean relates to the interactive semantic parsing domain \citep{li.f.2014, chaurasia.s.2017, su.y.2018}, where humans are included in the semantic parsing loop.
 In this domain, \citet{yao.z.2019} introduce a confidence-based interactive system in which a parsing agent can ask users for clarification.
-Our work follows in this spirit, but asks the user to confirm a parse rather than generating questions for the user to answer.
+Our work follows in this spirit, but asks the user to confirm a parse rather than generating questions for the user to answer; we also operate in a different parsing domain, preventing us from using \citeauthor{yao.z.2019}'s system as a baseline.
 DidYouMean also relates broadly to selective prediction, where a model is expected to abstain from making decisions at low confidence \citep{chow.c.1957, elyaniv.r.2010, varshney.n.2022, xin.j.2021, whitehead.s.2022}.
-Our system extends beyond selective prediction's setting by including a human-in-the-loop.
+Our system extends selective prediction's setting by including a human-in-the-loop.
 Finally, DidYouMean shares a motivation with \citet{fang.h.2022}, who introduce a method for reliably summarizing programs.
 Their work provides post-hoc action explanations while we focus on resolving misunderstandings \emph{before} execution.